All You Need to Know About Christmas in Norwich

 Where can I see a pantomime in Norwich?

 Norwich Theatre Royal has a fabulous annual panto.
-This year it is Aladdin (Saturday 7 December 2024 – Sunday 5 January 2025) starring Joe Tracini, Lisa Maxwell and one half of Norwich comedy duo the Nimmo Twins, Owen Evans!
+This year it’s Cinderella (Saturday 6 December 2024 – Sunday 4 January 2025), starring Joe Tracini, soap stars Georgia May Foote and Danny Hatchard, and one half of Norwich comedy duo the Nimmo Twins, Owen Evans!

 Are there any accessible performances this Christmas?